TSgthb/SQL_Projects/Movies & Shows Analysis/README.md

 ```

 ## Findings and Conclusion
+- **Data Quality Observations:** Several records have missing or blank fields (e.g., director names), which could impact downstream analytics.
+These gaps should be addressed in future data cleaning steps.
 - **Content Distribution:** The dataset reveals a healthy mix of movies and TV shows, with movies slightly dominating in volume.
 This helps understand Netflix’s content strategy and user engagement focus.
 - **Rating Trends:** The most common ratings for both movies and TV shows are clustered around family-friendly categories like *TV-MA*, *TV-14*, and *PG-13*, indicating a broad target audience.
 - **Temporal Insights:** A significant portion of content has been added in the last five years, showing Netflix’s aggressive content expansion strategy.
 The year-wise breakdown also highlights spikes in content acquisition.
 - **Geographic Reach:** Countries like the United States, India, and the United Kingdom contribute the most content.
 India, in particular, shows a strong upward trend in recent years, with measurable year-over-year growth.
 - **Genre Diversity:** The platform offers a wide range of genres, with *Dramas*, *Comedies*, and *Documentaries* being the most prevalent.
 This diversity supports Netflix’s global appeal.
 - **Duration Patterns:** Most movies fall within the 90–120 minute range, while TV shows vary widely in season count.
 A subset of long-running shows (5+ seasons) indicates strong viewer loyalty.
-- **Cast and Crew Analysis:** Actors like *Salman Khan* and directors like *Rajiv Chilaka* appear frequently in Indian content, reflecting regional star power.
-The top 10 most frequent Indian actors provide insight into casting trends.
 - **Content Classification:** Using keyword-based sentiment tagging (e.g., presence of “kill” or “violence”), content was categorized into *Good*, *Bad*, or *Uncertain*.
 This can aid in content moderation or parental control features.
-- **Data Quality Observations:** Several records have missing or blank fields (e.g., director names), which could impact downstream analytics.
-These gaps should be addressed in future data cleaning steps.